Personal injury claim document disintegrating into red revenue loss data streams in a dark law office, representing intake script failures

 Consistent empathy at scale cannot rely on human consistency alone.
 Humans have bad days, high-volume periods, and personal stress that bleeds into professional interactions.
 A Monday intake coordinator handling their fifteenth call of the morning will not deliver the same emotional tone to caller fifteen as they delivered to caller one.

 Systemic intake infrastructure, by contrast, does not degrade with volume.
 It does not have bad mornings.
 It does not rush a caller because the next line is ringing.
-It delivers the same patient, warm, legally qualified intake sequence to every caller, at any hour, at any call volume.
+It delivers the same patient, warm, attorney-approved intake sequence to every caller, at any hour, at any call volume.

-The firms converting at the highest rates in personal injury are not outperforming on case quality alone.
-They are out-converting on the first call experience - specifically on the combination of speed and emotional pacing.
+The firms earning more qualified consultations in personal injury are not outperforming on case quality alone.
+They are often out-executing on the first call experience - specifically on the combination of speed and emotional pacing.
 The call is answered fast.
 The tone is calm and compassionate.
 The data collection is structured but unhurried.
 The caller feels within 120 seconds that this is the right place to be.

 How do I know if our intake script is the actual conversion problem?